HrBingR/BookHaven/README.md

 Built using a modern tech stack, the frontend leverages React with the react-reader library to render and display EPUB files seamlessly in the browser, while the backend operates on Python Flask with Gunicorn as the web server.
 The application provides smooth animations, a clean UI, and robust performance—offering a great reading experience for all users.

 ## Features
-- **Fast and Lightweight**
-  Built with React and Flask, the app provides excellent performance and a responsive, smooth experience on any device.
 - **Read eBooks in the Browser**
   Users can access and read their EPUB-formatted eBooks directly without any additional software.
 - **Download eBooks**